 What’s especially important to remember is that plastic that’s around our food actually leaches into the food we are eating.
 The more greasy the food, the more plastic toxins leach on to it.
 When plastic is heated up it also releases more toxins into our food.

 By taking on this DIY home idea of removing the use of plastic utensils, cups, plates and containers, you can not only save money by not purchasing them, but your kitchen will be much healthier in the end.

 This is one of my favorite ways to improve the health of your home: PLANTS!
 Plants are incredibly beneficial to our indoor air quality and they can actually filter and clean our indoor air.
 The same reason that outdoor air is often times better for us than indoor air is that the vegetation outside purifies the air.

 Why not bring that indoors, where we spend more time?
 It’s an amazing DIY home idea!

 The second part is that you can grow your own food and herbs without the use of pesticides or herbicides.
 This can be a really cost effective and healthy improvement for your eating habits.

 But seeds and plants cost money and it can add up.
 However, if you search the internet for how to germinate seeds from product, you’ll be surprised to find that you can grow a plant from almost everything you buy at the store.

 We recently did this with lemon seeds and sure enough, after following the instructions, we’ve got a lemon plant starting to grow in our window sill.
 While this one might be a bit more work, there are many plants you could try to grow from either clippings or seeds inside your produce.

-Once you’ve got them growing, you may need to transfer them to a larger pot and research how to keep them alive, but overall it’s a pretty cost-effective way to improve the health of your home.
+Once you’ve got them growing, you may need to transfer them to a larger pot and research how to keep them alive, but overall it’s a pretty cost-effective way to improve the health of your home and reduce environmental toxins.